 Steps to Receiving Accommodations

-- Student schedules an appointment with the DLS Coordinator to review and discuss accommodations (phone or in-person appt)
+- Complete a DLS intake appointment- student schedules an appointment to review and discuss accommodations (phone or in-person appt)

 We will ask you for documentation of your disability— this is information from a qualified licensed professional such as your doctor, therapist, psychoeducational testing, etc. We look for recent documentation (dated within the last five years).
 If you have older documentation, bring it so we can discuss it with you.
 We may ask that you obtain updated testing in order to get a clear picture of your current abilities and challenges.
 Your documentation must include information from a qualified professional that addresses your current functioning, diagnosis, and recommendations for appropriate accommodations.